RoyceTheBiker/driFTPin/README.md

 The logic of Pagination is simple, define the range limits, start, size, and end; and keep track of the current page.
 Recalculate when navigating to another page.

-In this example the Python operator **lambda** is used to sort the objects.
+In this example, the Python operator **lambda** is used to sort the objects.
 Python ``sort()`` works on simple list entries, but cannot be used here on objects.
-The lambda operator builds a function inline with given arguments.
-In this example the argument sets the sort key on the element value for ``word``.
+The lambda operator builds a function in line with the given arguments.
+In this example, the argument sets the sort key on the element value for ``word``.

 The pagination method returns an object with two elements, ``pagination``, and ``data``.